-Travel to Italy - From Rome to the Southern Mountains of the Countryside
+Traveling from Rome to the Southern Mountains of the Italian Countryside

-We traveled from Rome to southern Italy’s Paola and Acri and then to Naples and Sorrento.
-My nationality, Italian, is an important factor in my first trip to Europe because I never really felt like a tourist in Italy, especially Rome.
-As a New Yorker, I could swear I felt like I was at home walking around Rome, until you walk upon a 1,000 year old ruin of course.
+Traveling from Rome to southern Italy’s Paola, Acri, Naples and Sorrento was filled with adventure, small town charm and all that this culturally rich European country has to offer.
+My Italian nationality is an important factor in my first trip to Europe because I never really felt like a tourist in Italy, especially Rome.
+As a New Yorker, I could swear I felt like I was at home walking around Rome, until you walk upon a 1,000 year old ruin, of course.
 I also had locals approach me asking for directions in Italian, which I do not speak.
 Perhaps if I was visiting Sweden my long dark hair and darker complexion would have me stand out like a sore thumb, but in Italy it was an easy transition and made for a truly enjoyable trip.

 The city of Rome felt like lower Manhattan full of traffic, yellow taxicabs and graffiti but with some ruins and ancient pieces of art sprinkled throughout.
 Seeing the Coliseum amidst a busy Roman street with traffic and people, locals and tourists alike, walking past, was exciting.
-We wandered into a local ice cream parlour directly adjacent to the Coliseum plaza and grabbed some gelato, Italian ice cream, and sat on a seat outside with the Coliseum in our view.
-We visited the forum and the surrounding area and ate lasagna at a local restaurant followed by an early night.
+We wandered into a local ice cream parlor directly adjacent to the Coliseum plaza and grabbed some gelato, Italian ice cream, and sat on a seat outside with the Coliseum in our view.
+We visited the Forum and ate lasagna at a local restaurant before calling it an early night.

 We were able to see some historical sites here that included the 16th century chapel, Cappello, which hosts 18th-century sculptures of the late Baroque period.
 Our time in Naples was cut short in order to catch a train back to Rome.
 We arrived in Rome and had a good nights rest for the early start of our tour of the Vatican City our last day.